tonyx/Sharpino/README.md

 ## help wanted:
 - Rewrite from scratch the Kafka integration making it work as is supposed to (i.e. Kafka "viewers" can be passed to application instances as in the examples)
 - Adapt the examples to the new version of the library (2.0.0)
-- Write more examples (porting examples from Equinox would be fine)
+- Write more examples (porting classic DDD examples implemented to test other libraries is fine)
-- Write a full proper implementation of a Saga based transaction mechanism involving commands related to "any" type of aggregates
+- Write a full proper implementation of a Saga based transaction mechanism involving commands related to arbitrary aggregates types (as we have essentially fixed types of aggregates involved in any multiple command transaction).

-## Comparison with other event-sourcing libraries
+## Comparison with the style of examples in other event-sourcing libraries
 - [Equinox](https://github.com/jet/equinox)

 See these examples to compare: